-Zaalouk is one of the most famous Moroccan dishes.
-It is a salad of grilled or fried eggplant with tomato sauce, roasted pepper, garlic, and wonderful Moroccan spices.
-It is eaten cold with Moroccan bread and served either before or with the main dishes.
+Zaalouk, one of the most famous Moroccan dishes, presents a refreshing salad made from grilled or fried eggplant, tomato sauce, roasted pepper, garlic, and delightful Moroccan spices.
+Enjoy it cold with Moroccan bread, either as a prelude or accompaniment to main dishes.

 This is a very special recipe for Moroccan tagine, traditionally served during the festival of Eid el-Kebir and prepared with lamb neck, almonds, raisins, honey and cinnamon, the whole being subtly balanced by the blend of Ras-El-Hanout.
 The dish is prepared days before the party, the meat having to cook for long hours, to come off effortlessly.
 In the traditional recipe, kidney fat was added to form a protective film, which kept the dish at a time when there was no refrigerator.